 The MITgcm is designed to run on high-performance computing (HPC) platforms and can run in non-hydrostatic and hydrostatic modes.
-It integrates the primitive (Navier-Stokes) equations, under the Boussinesq approximation, using finite volume method on a staggered 'Arakawa C-grid'.
-The MITgcm uses modern physical parameterizations for subgrid-scale horizontal and vertical mixing and tracer properties.
-The code configuration includes build-time C pre-processor (CPP) options and

-10 run-time switches, which allow for great computational modularity in MITgcm to study a variety of oceanic phenomena (Evangelinos and Hill, 2007).
+It integrates the primitive (Navier-Stokes) Navier-Stokes) equations, under the Boussinesq approximation, using finite volume method on a staggered 'Arakawa C-grid'.
+The MITgcm uses modern physical parameterization schemes parameterizations for subgrid-scale horizontal and vertical mixing and tracer properties.
+The code configuration includes buildtime C pre-processor (CPP) options and run-time switches, which allow for great computational modularity in MITgcm to study 25 a variety of oceanic phenomena (Evangelinos and Hill, 2007).

 To implement the MITgcm-ESMF interface, we separate the MITgcm main program into three subroutines that handle initialization, running, and finalization, shown in Fig. 2(a).
 These subroutines are used by the ESMF/NUOPC coupler that controls the oceanic component in the coupled run.
-The surface boundary fields are exchanged online1 via the MITgcm-
+The surface boundary fields on the ocean surface are exchanged online via the